 - Opportunities for Multi-Generational Housing.
 ADUs create opportunities for flexible, long-term multi-generational housing arrangements.
 For instance, a nuclear family with small children might live in the main house, while the physically able parents (or aunts, uncles, or cousins) live in an attached or detached ADU.
 Or an older couple might live in the main house while their grown adult child lives in a space of his or her own.
 These arrangements are especially helpful in costly housing markets like Seattle and the San Francisco Bay Area, where median rents are all but out of reach for most young people.
 They’re also useful in cultures that prize close connections among extended family members and accordingly seek arrangements that allow cousins, grandparents, aunts, uncles, and others to live under the same roof (or two roofs).

 - Opportunities for Aging in Place.
 As Christopher Strom notes, one of the most common use cases for ADUs is also one of the most cost-effective: “granny flats,” “mother-in-law apartments,” whatever you want to call them.
 Inviting an elderly family member to live independently on your property is a great way to keep them active, healthy, happy, and busy for longer.
 ADU living stretches elderly relatives’ retirement savings further too, even if they require part-time in-home care.
-According to the U.S. Department of Health and Human Services, the average hourly cost of a home health aide is approximately $21.
-By contrast, the average daily cost of a nursing-home room is nearly $300.
+Paying a part-time home health aide is almost always cheaper than springing for round-the-clock nursing home care.

 - Accommodation for Domestic Help.
 An ADU is a great place to put up a live-in housekeeper or au pair.
 With their own separate living space, rather than a spare bedroom, household employees are likely to feel less constrained by and less dependent on the family that employs them.
 That’s important for both sides of the relationship.